textileio/go-threads/store/README.md

 `jsonpatcher`, which transforms these actions in json-merge/patches, and store them as payloads in events.

-These events are also aggregated in a returned `ipldformat.Node`, which is the compatible/analogous information to be used by `Threadservice` to add in the peer own log in the thread associated with the `Store`.
+These events are also aggregated in a returned `format.Node`, which is the compatible/analogous information to be used by `Threadservice` to add in the peer own log in the thread associated with the `Store`.
 Likewise, `EventCodec` also do the inverse transformation.
-Given a `ipldformat.Node`, it transforms its byte payload into actions that will be reduced in the store.
+Given a `format.Node`, it transforms its byte payload into actions that will be reduced in the store.

 The `EventCodec` abstraction allows an extensibility point.
 If instead of a